remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 ```bash
 sudo ./bin/install
 ```
-# Configuration
+### Configuration of the worker

-### Configure WSS
+#### (Optional) Configure WSS
-If you have configured the front with HTTPS, you have to copy your certificate to the `/opt/remotelabz-worker/config/certs/` directory, regarding the two parameters in your .env.local
+If you have configured the RemoteLabz front with HTTPS in Apache2, you have to copy your Apache2 certificate to the `/opt/remotelabz-worker/config/certs/` directory, regarding the two parameters in your .env.local
 `REMOTELABZ_PROXY_SSL_KEY` and `REMOTELABZ_PROXY_SSL_CERT`

 !!! warning
     You need to use the same certificate between your front and this worker.
 Don't forget to copy them and to change it automatically when your certificate expired.

-### Instances
+#### Start your RemoteLabz Worker service
 ```bash
 sudo systemctl enable remotelabz-worker
 sudo systemctl start remotelabz-worker